Adele Stuns At Grammys With Dramatic Style & Weight Loss: Get Her Diet Secrets

 “It’s an epic outfit,” summed up Paul.
 “We accessorized it with the crucifix earrings in homage to George Michael.
 And we put black diamonds in rings for a darker allure, which this outfit asks for.”

 As for whether Adele’s ensembles indicate a new cutting-edge fashion movement, her tour will reveal the answer.
-The stylist promised that the singer will be showing off “an incredible new look for her upcoming tour.”
+The stylist promised that the singer would be showing off “an incredible new look for her upcoming tour.”

 [Featured Image by Christopher Polk/Getty Images for NARAS]